 - The very last shot of Eureka Seven shows Earth with a dust ring and the "heart-Renton-Eureka"-carved Moon at a distance roughly the diameter of the planet.
 In other words, at collision distance.

-- In The End Of Evangelion, the moon is close enough to get splashed with blood upon Lillith's death.
-As big as she is, and as powerful as the jet of High Pressure Blood is, that's still conspicuously close.
+- In The End of Evangelion, the moon is close enough to get splashed with blood upon Lilith's death.
+As big as she is, and as powerful as the jet of High-Pressure Blood is, that's still conspicuously close.

-- Seiren, to the point that Earth takes up a sizeable portion of Seiren's skies on a clear day.
+- Girls Bravo has Seiren, which has Earth taking up a sizeable portion of its skies on a clear day.

 - In Galaxy Quest, the NSEA Protector is badly damaged, but no worries - there's a conveniently close planet!
 Considering it's a Star Trek parody, definitely intentional.